-JR East vs JR West vs Nationwide JR Pass: Which One to Choose?
+JR East vs JR West vs Nationwide JR Pass: Complete Comparison Guide

 Okayama Castle, the “Crow Castle,” beside the Asahi River Japan Rail Pass